Yeah, there’s a game on Sunday. But what about the commercials that make the game worth watching for those of us in the ad biz?

 Sutter: That’s for the community to answer.
 In an industry that’s become so disparate, I see it as the place to network and improve our craft.

-Zohar Rom (Zohar.R@brighterwriting.com) is a writer and project manager at Garfinkel + Associates.
+Zohar Rom is a writer and project manager at Garfinkel + Associates and co-edits this blog.
 He drives brand success for clients and adores new challenges.
-Zohar is also a filmmaker and directed a spot that earned the Cable Advertising Bureau’s first-ever Best In Show.
+Zohar is also a filmmaker; he earned the Cable Advertising Bureau’s first-ever Best In Show.